 What we programme – and how

-Under the artistic leadership of Brian Logan, we have prioritised innovative theatre and performance work that addresses the urgent contemporary issues that matter to people now, ensuring the theatre on our stages addresses a wide audience and contributes to a theatre industry with the power to make change.
+Under the artistic leadership of Brian Logan, we have prioritised innovative theatre and performance that addresses the issues that matter to people now, ensuring the theatre on our stages reaches a wide audience and contributes to an industry with the power to make change.

-Recent examples of our work have included: Whose London is it Anyway?
-(Jan 2016), a festival of regeneration and the housing crisis headlined by in-house production This is Private Property; Gameshow & Emily Lim’s Grown Up (Mar & Nov 2016), a play about the questions children want to ask adults, created with and starring children from Netley Primary; Tom Marshman’s Kings Cross Remix (Jun 2016; returning May 2017), a Heritage Lottery Fund supported project exploring the LGBT heritage of the local area; Calculating Kindness (Apr 2016), a play about evolutionary physicist and local resident George Price; Licensed to Ill (Dec 2015), a hit music theatre show exploring the history of hip-hop through the story of the Beastie Boys; and No Milk for the Foxes (May 2015), our co-production with Beats and Elements of a new beatbox theatre show about class and social status.
+Recent examples of our work include: our 2018 festival ‘Common People’, exploring working-class experience, identity and representation; Whose London is it Anyway?
+(Jan 2016), a festival of regeneration and the housing crisis headlined by in-house production This is Private Property; Gameshow & Emily Lim’s Grown Up (Mar & Nov 2016), a play about the questions children want to ask adults, created with and starring children from Netley Primary; Tom Marshman’s Kings Cross Remix (Jun 2016; returning May 2017), a Heritage Lottery Fund supported project exploring the LGBT heritage of the local area Licensed to Ill (Dec 2015), a hit music theatre show exploring the history of hip-hop through the story of the Beastie Boys; and No Milk for the Foxes (May 2015), our co-production with Beats and Elements of a new beatbox theatre show about class and social status.

 CPT works to a festival-driven programming model, whereby we stage 3-4 festivals annually, often themed around issues of social, political or cultural currency.
 We programme these festivals in part through open call for submissions – advertised on this website and distributed widely.